 Today, we’ve got something really cool, Sales Strategy for Oil and Gas in 2016: How to Kick Ass and Drive Results.

-Just a note, this is not our predictions for 2016, that blog post will come out in November.
+Just a quick reminder, this is not our predictions for 2016, that blog post will come out in November.
 This is for sales people in oil and gas, to learn what you need to do to make sure you have a killer year in 2016.
 So let’s just jump into it.

 So number one, and if you watched us for any length of time you knew this is what I was going to say – planning.
 Planning is everything.
 Now if you’re one of those companies out there who have this annual sales planning process, and you make all your reps put all these charts, numbers, figures and target accounts together, then present it to management.
 Then you don’t touch it again for the rest of the year.
 Stop it, that’s a waste of your time and it’s a waste of your reps time.
 If you don’t use something that’s fact-based and actual, it’s a waste of everybody’s time, so let’s get it right.
 This is how you develop sales strategy for oil and gas 2016.